-Should you buy the Amazon Fire HD 8 or the Fire HD 8 Kids Edition?
+Amazon Fire HD 8 (2020) vs. Fire HD 8 Kids Edition: Which should you buy?

 - More expensive than standard Fire HD 8

-For someone who may be looking for a tablet that offers better performance than an entry-level device that isn't going to break the bank, the Fire HD 8 is a great option.
-With enough specs to ensure smooth operation, and an easy to hold size, it makes for an excellent tablet for watching movies or reading a good book.
+For somebody looking for a tablet that offers better performance than an entry-level device and won't break the bank, the Fire HD 8 is a great option.
+With enough specs to ensure smooth operation and an easy-to-hold size, it makes for an excellent tablet for watching movies or reading a good book.

 - Great price